Visions of Aftermath: The Boomtown

-Visions of Aftermath: The Boomtown is a 1988 video game published by Mindscape.
+Visions of Aftermath: The Boomtown is a post-apocalyptic survival role-playing video game developed and published by Mindscape.
+It was released for MS-DOS in 1988.

 Gameplay

 Visions of Aftermath: The Boomtown is a game in which the player attempts to survive after World War III.

 Reception

 Jasper Sylvester reviewed the game for Computer Gaming World, and stated that "Above all, Boomtown is a unique game that should especially appeal to those who like economic simulations and multi-player competitions."